tmarquespt/ip-scriptum/README.md

 - **VLAN and Network Configuration**: Detailed instructions on VLAN management and network configuration tasks.

 ## Contributing
-We welcome contributions to IP SYMPHONY!
+We welcome contributions to IP Scriptum!
 If you have suggestions, bug reports, or contributions, please feel free to open an issue or a pull request.

 ## Support
 For support, please open an issue on the GitHub repository

 ## AppSeed
-IP SYMPHONY uses [Django Soft Design](https://appseed.us/product/soft-ui-design/django/) - **Django** Starter provided by **[AppSeed](https://appseed.us/)**
+IP Scriptum uses [Django Soft Design](https://appseed.us/product/soft-ui-design/django/) - **Django** Starter provided by **[AppSeed](https://appseed.us/)**

 ## License
-IP SYMPHONY is licensed under the **[MIT License](https://github.com/tmarquespt/ipsymhpony/blob/master/LICENSE.md)**
+IP Scriptum is licensed under the **[MIT License](https://github.com/tmarquespt/ipsymhpony/blob/master/LICENSE.md)**

 ## IP Scriptum - Seamless Network Organizer